AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 1. Use the robot pattern to make your tests more maintainable.
 2. Your actual tests become easier and quicker to write once you've created a robot.
-3. Robots can be leveraged for additional and more thorough.
+3. Robots can be leveraged for additional and more thorough reporting.
 4. This idea is not specific to Espresso or Spoon.

 ---

-# Repository
+# Contact

+* Twitter - @AdamMc331
 * https://github.com/AdamMc331/EspressoPatronum

 ^ This will take you to a sample project that uses the robot pattern and Spoon for testing.
 The README will have a link to the various resources used throughout this as well.